 In the evening and a little later in the night of April 28.
 2019 I tested again with a telescope (PS 72/432) to see how the WLAN module for the Star Discovery mount and the SynScan app on the iPad can "practically" be used to observe sky objects.
 As always before, error messages occurred after calling "Back" from a DSO, which led to a crash or forced a restart.
 After that I restarted the app every time and started with another DSO (I often just switched between two DSOs...).
 In the end, I came to the conclusion that I can "live" with this, that is, use the WLAN adapter without SkySafari.

 At the beginning of May 2019, I once again tested the SynScan app on Windows and found out that the icons only disappear in "day mode", that is, with a white screen - no matter what mode (day, night, auto) was selected.
 This problem may occur after the app declares "Night".
-But when she does that, and if this assumption is indeed true, I have not been able to clarify yet.
+But when it does that, and if this assumption is indeed true, I have not been able to clarify yet.
 Once, the icons seemed to disappear due to a mouse movement, but this was not reproducible and probably just coincidence.
 I was not able to make any further progress, including with regard to SkySafari...

-During the next few days I had lost all my interest in continuing with trying whether I would be able to connect the WLAN module to SkySafari.
+During the next few days I had lost all of my interest in continuing with trying whether I would be able to connect the WLAN module to SkySafari.
 An "emergency operation" with the SynScan App alone worked, and that seemed OK and sufficient to me.
 In addition, I did not really know what to try out anymore.
 And the forums also did not give me any further hints, except that others also had problems with Macs...

 On May 7, 2019, I got myself up again and tried the whole thing once more